Here is a selection of FAQs about the High Voltage connections and electrical infrastructure market in the UK.

 These numbers represent standard voltage levels in the UK electricity network:

-Future-proofed electrical infrastructure is designed to meet both current and future needs.
+Future-proofed electrical infrastructure is designed to meet both your current and future needs.

 Commissioning is the process of testing, inspecting, and verifying new electrical systems before full operation.

-NERS accreditation (National Electricity Registration Scheme) is a formal certification for contractors and companies working on HV and LV electricity networks in the UK.
+National Electricity Registration Scheme (NERS) accreditation is a formal certification for contractors and companies working on High Voltage (HV) and Low Voltage (LV) electricity networks in the UK.

 In utilities, “contestable” refers to work that can be done by an Independent Connection Provider (ICP), while “non-contestable” work is restricted to the regional, large network operator.